oracle/oracle-database-operator/docs/adb/ADB_PREREQUISITES.md

 2. In the **Matching Rules** section, write rules the to include the OKE nodes in the dynamic group.

-    Example 1 : enables **all** the resources, including OKE nodes in the compartment, to be members of the dynamic group.
+    Example 1 : enables **all** the instances, including OKE nodes in the compartment, to be members of the dynamic group.

     ```sh
     All {instance.compartment.id = '<compartment-OCID>'}